When making a cake for yourself, you can choose what type of cake and decorations you prefer.

-The type of flowers, the colors and the design of the cake will normally be chosen by the bride, but sometimes they don’t have any idea of what they would like so they give you a few vague details and expect you get on with it and produce their dream cake.
+The bride will generally choose the type of flowers, the colors, and the design of the cake, but sometimes they don’t have any idea of what they would like, so they give you a few vague details and expect you to design a cake they approve of and produce their dream cake.

-It is usually the bride who has the final say as to what the cake will look like even if the groom accompanies her and tries to make some suggestions.
+The bride usually has the final say about what the cake will look like, even if the groom accompanies her and tries to make some suggestions.
 Occasionally, the groom will make all the decisions, but it rarely happens.

-The most important question that you will ask a bride before you begin to discuss the details is “What is your budget?”
-Only when you have established that she can afford a custom made cake can you begin to gather the information you need.
+The most important question you will ask a bride before discussing the details is, “What’s your budget?”
+You can only begin to gather the information you need when you have established that she can afford a custom-made cake.

-To make sure that the flowers and the cake will be what the bride is looking for, ask the following questions.
+Ask the following questions to ensure that the flowers and the cake will be what the bride is looking for.

-- What flowers are going to be in her bouquet and does she want the wedding cake flowers to match them?
+- What flowers will be in her bouquet, and does she want the wedding cake flowers to match them?

-- If she doesn’t want the flowers on the cake to match her bouquet then what flowers does she want?
+- If she doesn’t want the flowers on the cake to match her bouquet, what flowers does she want?

-- What type of arrangements does she want on the cake – small ones, large ones, hanging ones, one that stands up from the cake or ones that lay flat on the cake?
+- What type of arrangements does she want on the cake – small ones, large ones, hanging ones, ones that stand up from the cake, or ones that lay flat on the cake?

 - What colors will the flowers be?